akka/akka-persistence-r2dbc/CONTRIBUTING.md

 The tests expect a locally running database.

-It can be started with the docker-comopse file in the docker folder:
+It can be started with the docker-compose file in the docker folder:

 ```
 docker-compose -f docker/docker-compose-postgres.yml up